-Croatia: INA and JANAF agreement non-binding29.
-May 2020. / SEE Energy News
+Croatia: INA and JANAF agreement non-binding, SEE Energy News

 Croatian oil company INA claims that the agreement with JANAF is non-binding, the company stated as a response to media reports on secret agreement with oil pipeline operator JANAF on exporting domestic crude oil to Hungary.

 The statement from the company reads that the INA-JANAF agreement is a non-binding document signed in August 2018 with the goal of creating prerequisites for the adoption of business decisions which ensure greater profitability and the viability of INA’s refining and thereby the whole company.

 INA explained that the agreement is signed in the context of its 2023 downstream program, which envisages concentrating crude oil processing in the Rijeka refinery and transforming the Sisak refinery into an industrial hub.
 The agreement envisaged a better optimization of oil transport between JANAF’s Sisak terminal and INA’s Sisak refinery to enable selling oil at market prices and generating greater economic value.